VPNL/TemporalChannels/README.md

 1. *name* — name of a region of interest (e.g., `'V1'`) in session ROI directories (`~/TemporalChannels/data/*/ROIs/`).

 2. *type* — label indicating which model to use for predicting responses.
+    1. Hemodynamic models
         1. `‘glm’` — general linear model for fMRI data (Boynton et al., 1996)
         2. `‘htd’` — hemodynamic temporal derivative model (Henson et al., 2002)
+        3. `‘balloon’` — nonlinear hemodynamic balloon model (Buxton et al., 1998)
+    2. Single-channel linear-nonlinear models
-    3. `‘cts-pow’` — compressive temporal summation model with power law (Zhou et al., 2017)
+        1. `‘cts-pow’` — compressive temporal summation model with power law (Zhou et al., 2017)
-    4. `‘cts-div’` — compressive temporal summation model with divisive normalization (Zhou et al., 2017)
+        2. `‘cts-div’` — compressive temporal summation model with divisive normalization (Zhou et al., 2017)
+        3. `‘dcts’` — compressive temporal summation model (Zhou et al., 2017)
+    3. Two-channel models (solved analytically)
-    5. `‘2ch’` — 2 temporal-channel model (Stigliani et al., 2017)
+        1. `‘2ch-lin-quad’` — 2 temporal-channel model (Stigliani et al., 2017) with linear sustained and quadratic transient
+        2. `‘2ch-lin-rect’` — 2 temporal-channel model with linear sustained and rectified transient
+        3. `‘2ch-lin-lin’` — 2 temporal-channel model with linear sustained and linear transient
+    4. Two-channel models (solved with optimized hyperparameters)
+        1. `‘2ch-pow-quad’` — 2 temporal-channel model with CTS-pow on sustained and quadratic transient
+        2. `‘2ch-pow-rect’` — 2 temporal-channel model with CTS-pow on sustained and rectified transient
+        3. `‘2ch-opt’` — 2 temporal-channel model with optimized sustained and transient time constants
+    5. Three-channel models (solved with optimized delay channel)
+        1. `‘3ch-lin-quad’` — 3 temporal-channel model with linear sustained and quadratic transient
+        2. `‘3ch-lin-rect’` — 3 temporal-channel model with linear sustained and rectified transient
+        3. `‘3ch-pow-quad’` — 3 temporal-channel model with CTS-pow on sustained and quadratic transient
+        4. `‘3ch-pow-rect’` — 3 temporal-channel model with CTS-pow on sustained and rectified transient
+        5. `‘3ch-opt’` — 3 temporal-channel model with optimized sustained, transient, and delay time constants

 3. *fit_exps* — which experiment/s to use for fitting the model (e.g., `{'Exp1' 'Exp2'}`) with experiment names matching the stems of filenames in the session Stimuli directories (`~/TemporalChannels/data/*/Stimuli/`).